Quality, animal & human welfare, experience, customer satisfaction & environmental practices.

 No minimum order

-Usually more cost effective on orders of less than 12 of the same image
+Usually more cost effective on very small orders

 Reproduces photographs very well

 The price stays the same no matter how many colors are printed

 Usually softer to the touch

 Usually less cost effective as quantities increase

 Usually more cost effective for 36 or more of the same print